-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Eon Water mains or private water supply $\overline{\checkmark}$ Water Electricity $\overline{\checkmark}$ Eon Mains drainage Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ Bt b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give details: Shared repair costs b.
-Is there a responsibility to contribute to repair and maintenance of the roof, comm stairwell or other common areas?
-Yes If you have answered yes, please give details: Shared costs C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to walk over any of your neighbours' property - for example to out your rubbish bin or to maintain your boundaries?
-No If you have answered yes, please give details: e.
+Services Connected Supplier

+Gas or liquid petroleum gas $\overline{\checkmark}$ Scottish Gas

+Water mains or private water supply $\overline{\checkmark}$ Scottish Water

+Electricity $\checkmark$ Scottish Power

+Mains drainage Scottish Water

+Telephone Virgin Media

+Cable TV or satellite Virgin Media

+Broadband $\overline{\checkmark}$ Virgin Media

+b.
+Is there a septic tank system at your property?

+- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11 Responsibilities for shared or common areas

+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

+b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

+There is no monthly mainstenance fee but if gutters require cleaning out or maintenance of the shared path then this would require agreement with neighbours.

+c.
+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

+d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

+e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property? public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)